slevithan/regex/README.md

 ### Definition groups

-The syntax `(?(DEFINE)…)` can be used to define subpatterns for use by reference only.
+The syntax `(?(DEFINE)…)` can be used at the end of a regex to define subpatterns for use by reference only.
 Compared to the `(…){0}` syntax described in the preceding section on subroutines, definition groups have the advantage that the named groups within them don't appear on a match's `groups` object.

 Example: